CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 -   **Native Features**: Access Android-specific APIs for advanced functionality.
 -   **Real-Time Monitoring**: Quickly address issues during development.

-By following these steps, you'll be ready to develop, test, and deploy Android apps using Capacitor.
+By following these steps, you'll be ready to develop, test, and deploy Android apps using React Native.
 Let’s dive into the details.

 ## Required Setup Components